EvanNikaloasTheFirst/SpaceInvaders-CSY1018/README.md

 If the player loses all three lives, display the character dead animation and print “game over” to the screen	✅

-Display a “play again?” message to allow the player to restart the game if they lose	y
+Display a “play again?” message to allow the player to restart the game if they lose

 Very good pass (B – A-)